 North Star Elementary School has proven to become a better school then I ever seen through the passed two years my son started.
 His grades has been in the 'A's level his participation activities has gotten better all this because the instructors (teachers) are doing an outstanding professional job.
 The caring and development academic to their students have built an enjoyable environment to every child at North Star.
 From other students that I have conversed about not wanting to leave North Star my son says the same now and regrets going to his previous school.
 As for us we are very proud of his accomplishments and on his behaviory has developed outstanding something that his previous school didn't performed.
 With his ADHD North Star has proven that their expertise in that area mending that all Neurobiological Disorder students are well cared and taught through their academic areas; to succeed their future Education.
 When they need more information to this Disorders they seek out assistance and preform their task in caring for our children.

 North Star Elementary School is a public elementary school in El Paso.
-The principal of North Star Elementary School is MARITZA BALDERRAMA, whose e-mail is firstname.lastname@example.org.
-523 children attend North Star Elementary School and are mostly Hispanic; Black, non-Hispanic; and Multiracial.
+The principal of North Star Elementary School is MARITZA BALDERRAMA and can be contacted at email@example.com.
+523 students attend North Star Elementary School and are mostly Hispanic; Black, non-Hispanic; and Multiracial.
 24% of the North Star Elementary School students have "limited English proficiency."
 78% of the 523 students here are classified as "economically disadvantaged", and 71% are paying reduced lunch prices.
-The ratio of students to teachers at North Star Elementary School is 16:1.
+The student to teacher ratio at North Star Elementary School is 16:1.
 Barron Elementary School is one of the nearest elementary schools.

 - Computer arts